ednusi/MatPy/README.md

 ## notebooks

-These notebooks contain some standardized methods for evaluating algorithms in their optimization of scalar-valued vector functions.
+Look at evening_build for the current version of the software.